griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

 - <p style='text-align: justify;'>
     **The outer cylinder:** parametrized with its thickness `casthi` providing support for the conductor structure.
-This cylinder does however not help with the TF electromechanical centering forces.
+This cylinder does however not help with the TF electromechanical centering/vertical forces.
   </p>

 <figure>